Sewell Barn Theatre

 Sewell Barn Theatre is located in the grounds of Sewell Park Academy (formerly the Blyth school, later the Blyth-Jex school and Sewell Park College) on Constitution Hill in Norwich, England.
 It is home to a popular amateur theatre company, with close historical links to the author Anna Sewell who wrote Black Beauty.

 The auditorium

 The auditorium features raked seating on three sides of an open acting space.
 This unusual staging helps to draw the audience deeply into the performance.
 Ground level spaces can be provided for audience members with limited mobility.

-The auditorium also provides an unusual and convenient space for presentations, meetings and other private hire uses.
+The auditorium also serves as a space for presentations, meetings and other private hire uses.